A client manifesto for taking control of your investment portfolio

 For all investors (not just my generation), it’s a great time to start getting a better handle on all aspects of your investment portfolio.
 It starts by asking more and harder questions of your investment professionals.
 If you need something to motivate you, I’d encourage you to go on YouTube and watch last year’s advertisements from Charles Schwab.
 They make fun of how few questions clients ask their advisers.
 The current Questrade campaign takes the point a step further.
 Their ads are getting lots of attention right now.

 If you’re ready to step up your game, I’ve composed a letter to help you get started.
-Feel free to cut and paste from it liberally.
+Feel free to cut and paste liberally.

 Dear adviser/money manager,